 What if my roommate doesn't show up and I end up in a room by myself?

 The Office of Community Living may assign you a roommate, or you can find a roommate on your own.
 Students in this situation will be presented with their options at the beginning of each semester, as well as prior to housing new students for the spring term.

 What if I don't like my roommate and want to move?

 The Office of Community Living conducts a room freeze during the first two weeks of each semester and does not permit moves during that time.
-After the first two weeks of each semester, you can contact your Assistant Director to discuss issues with your current roommate and any options that may be available to you.
+After the first two weeks of each semester, you can contact your Resident Assistant to discuss issues with your current roommate and any options that may be available to you.
+Room changes are never guaranteed and are done by a case by case basis.
 It is important to speak with your Assistant Director and gain permission to change rooms, students who change rooms without permission by their Assistant Director will be required to return to their previous assignment and may be referred through the student conduct process.

 What is the size of a typical student room?

 Marietta Hall 16' by 12'

 What furniture does the College provide in my room?

 Each room is furnished with single beds (extra-long, 80" mattresses), desks, chairs, chests of drawers, closets for each resident and window screens and window blinds.
 First Year Complex has one MicroFridge in every room.